College of Pharmacy and Health Sciences

 Transfer Students and Internal Applicants Not Classified as Pre-Pharmacy

 Students who enter Butler University with 12 or more credit hours completed after high school graduation are classified as transfer students.
 Students entering Butler as transfer students and declaring pre-pharmacy as their intended major are not eligible for admission to the P1 year of the pharmacy program via the automatic advancement option.
 Pre-professional transfer students, as well as Butler University students not classified as pre-pharmacy upon entry into the University as first-year students (including changes of majors), may apply for admission into the P1 class on a competitive, space-available basis.
-Applications are available from the Student Affairs office (Pharmacy and Health Sciences Building, room 102).
-This process considers the student’s cumulative GPA for all coursework completed at all universities, completion of a standardized writing prompt, and an attribute assessment through an interview.
+Application through PharmCas is required.
+This process considers the student’s cumulative GPA for all course work completed at all universities, completion of a standardized writing prompt, and an attribute assessment through an interview.